 Piers, Sort of

-Sometimes people ask us how ne plants end up completing so badly.
+Sometimes people ask us how new plants end up completing so badly.
 EPR is not typically engaged to develop a well-studied opinion about the details of execution failure, so we tend to stay away from speculation and focus on the task of Verification of Mechanical Completion.
-However, we can suggest with a high degree of confidence that plants that exit construction/commissioning in poor condition is almost never resulting from engineering failures.
+However, we can suggest with a high degree of confidence that plants that exit construction/commissioning in poor condition are almost never resulting from engineering failures.
 Yes, sometimes there are oversights and errors in the plans and specifications, but it is rare enough and usually minor enough to allow us to broadly conclude execution problems are at the site.

 This is one example.
 The drawings indicated a pier design with a spread footing to effectively keep the pier in a fixed position when loaded from pipe stress.
 However, the site decided to precast piers with a greatly reduced footing area, which contravened the design.

 This has resulted in about 300 piers that have settled and been pushed out of plumb by piping forces.
 Further, the depth of cover is not suitable (<250mm) compared with the original...
 Read more

 The cost of replacement is small compared to the damage to rotating equipment and other components.

 Piping, particularly hot services (Steam, Feedwater, Condensate), are engineered systems.
 The stresses induced on the piping, fittings, and valves are controlled through purposeful routing, hanger locations, and hangar properties.
 This is very important to the longevity of system components.
 Thermal cycles and other transients accumulate stress-induced damage with time leading to failure, if incorrectly installed.
 Plant reliability and personnel safety are dependent on proper implementation of the engineer's design.